mech/Notes/DevOps/Docker/networking.md

 DB_PORT_4567_TCP_PROTO=tcp
 ```

 **Note**: If source container is restarted, the IP address in the environment variables are not automatically updated.
 So if you want to configure your application, it is better to use the `/etc/hosts` entries for IP address.
+Docker recommends using `/etc/hosts` instead of ENV variables because the variables are not automatically updated if the source container is restarted.

 If you disable icc via `--icc=false`, container A cannot access container B unless explicitly allowed via a link.
 This is a huge win for securing your containers.